Faircad/aalisov_portfolio/README.md

 I'm Andrey, a started Data Analyst and SQL enthusiast👋🏽

 # 💥 ABOUT ME 💥
-- Financial managment education
+- Financial managment education 🎓
-- Work experience in economy department
+- Work experience in economy department 💰
-- Patricipant School 21 from SBER
+- Patricipant School 21 from SBER 👨🏻‍💻
-- Study Data Science
+- Study Data Science 🤖
-- English - B1
+- English - B1 🇬🇧
-- Like humor and walks
+- Humor is better than Jim Carrey😝
 - Let's talk about ChatGPT ?:)